The Brahma chicken – the gentle giant of your chicken coop.

 Though large, with some members of the breed growing as tall as 30 inches, this massive growth pattern is exceptionally rare and relies on very specific breeding procedures.

-Brahma chickens are indeed large, but not quite so absurdly so.
+Brahmas are indeed large, but not quite so absurdly so.
+Yet, they are one of the largest chicken breeds.

-On average, these birds will reach about 12 lbs for roosters and 10 lbs for hens.
+On average, these birds will reach about 12 pounds for roosters and 10 pounds for hens.

 There are three colors of Brahmas you can choose from when you are building your flock.